CodecoolGlobal/react-workshop-template/react-ws/README.md

 #### Task

 Create button next to each roll in a `DiceHistory` element.
-If the users click on it, remove that paricular roll from the list.
+If the users click on it, remove that particular roll from the list.

-#### Background meterial
+#### Background material
 - https://react.dev/learn/updating-arrays-in-state#removing-from-an-array)

 ### 9. Yahtzee